Anova Culinary

-Anova Culinary, officially known as Anova Applied Electronics, Inc., is a company headquartered in San Francisco that specializes in smart kitchen appliances designed for home cooking.
-Their product range includes devices such as sous-vide cookers, combination ovens, and vacuum sealers.
+Anova Culinary, officially known as Anova Applied Electronics, Inc., is a company headquartered in San Francisco that sells IoT-connected kitchen appliances designed for home cooking, such as sous-vide cookers, combination ovens, and vacuum sealers.
 In 2014, Anova introduced the Anova Precision Cooker, the first sous-vide cooking device with Bluetooth connectivity, followed by a Wi-Fi-enabled version in 2015.

 On February 6, 2017, Anova was acquired by Electrolux, a home appliance company, for a total of US$250 million.
-This acquisition marked the first instance of a multimillion-dollar purchase of a smart kitchen brand.
+This was the first multimillion-dollar purchase of a smart kitchen brand.